 - Weight gain

-It can decrease the frequency of headaches in migraine.
+It can decrease the frequency of headaches.
 Example: Topiramate, Valproate

 - Weight changes